 Undergraduate Teacher Education Pathway (UTEP)

-We are now reviewing candidates to begin an education major sequence starting in Spring 2023.
+We are now reviewing candidates to begin an education major sequence starting in Fall 2023.

 The School of Education is committed to the development of teacher candidates who will be educators and lifelong learners.
 Teacher preparation that focuses on the unique challenges of working in NYC public school classrooms is at the core of Hunter College’s educational mission, and the School of Education is a place for aspiring teachers to learn their craft and contribute to the future through the classroom.